Diana Rigg: Remembering Emma Peel, Tracy Bond, And Olenna Tyrell

 In 1988 Queen Elizabeth II appointed her Commander of the Order of the British Empire.
 In June of 1994, she was appointed Dame Commander.
 She received this honor for her services to drama.

 When Diana Rigg received the script for Game Of Thrones she had never even heard of it.
 When she realized the part was for another strong female character she jumped at the chance.
 The show also introduced Diana Rigg to a whole new generation.
-Her character was killed off last season but Diana Rigg is still going strong.
-At the age of 80, she is currently appearing as the Duchess of Buccleuch on the PBS series Victoria.
-Diana Rigg will be the first to point out what a wonderful life and career she has and is still enjoying.
+Her character was killed off in the penultimate season but Diana Rigg was still going strong.
+At the age of 80, she appeared as the Duchess of Buccleuch on the PBS series Victoria.
+Diana Rigg was be the first to point out what a wonderful life and career she had.

 Tags: Bond Girls | Diana Rigg | James Bond | Then And Now